baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 By late April of 1942, protests over the shooting sparked Baltimore Civil Rights advocates to organize the March on Annapolis with around 1,800 African Americans traveling to the state capital to protest police brutality and racial discrimination.
 The march forced the Baltimore police to appoint the city's first uniformed black police officers and led Governor Herbert R. O'Conor to appoint a statewide Commission on Problems Affecting the Negro Population.

-On May 9, 1942, the _Afro_ reported – “Mrs. Bauernschmidt Urges Uniformed Colored Police, Member on School Board” – writing:
+On May 9, 1942, the _Afro_ reported – "Mrs. Bauernschmidt Urges Uniformed Colored Police, Member on School Board" – writing:

-> “The following is the speech given by Mrs. Marie O. Bauernschmidt, white, over Station WBAL on Monday evening, the fourth in a series of weekly talks made over the station”
+> "The following is the speech given by Mrs. Marie O. Bauernschmidt, white, over Station WBAL on Monday evening, the fourth in a series of weekly talks made over the station"

 On September 25, 1942, the _Afro_ reported that the commission released a report urging the Bender case to be reopened: